 hybrid orchestral + modern hip-hop drum + braam hit - Want Christopher Nolan tension: add

-repeating low brass ostinato, relentless timekeeper - Want Mad Max chase: add
+repeating low brass ostinato, relentless timekeeper - Want Mad Max chase energy: add

-industrial percussion + distorted brass + relentless snare - Generate 3–4 takes, pick the one where the braam actually lands cleanly
+industrial percussion + distorted brass + relentless snare - Generate 3–4 takes, then keep the one where the braam actually lands cleanly

-- Sync to picture in post — Suno hit-timing is approximate, not frame-accurate
+- Sync to picture in post.
+Suno hit-timing is approximate, not frame-accurate, so cut the picture to the audio rather than the reverse.

 FAQ